canonical/cookie-policy/README.md

 <a href="" class="js-revoke-cookie-manager"Revoke cookie manager</a>
 ```

+### Visiting a page with tracker disabled

+If you add the query `?cp=hide` to any URL the cookie policy will not be rendered.
+The main use case is to visit the policy page without the modal blocking the content.

 ### Callback hook

 You can set up the cookie policy with a callback when a preference is selected.